AIFanatic/Trident/docs/classes/Components.Rigidbody.md

 [Components](../modules/Components.md).Rigidbody

-RigidBody adds physics properties to an object
+RigidBody adds physics properties to an object.

+When added the GameObject Transform will be controlled by the RigidBody component.

+Rigid bodies obbey physics such as gravity collisions etc, therefore it should only by controlled with forces, although setting the position, rotation, scale directly works.

 ## Hierarchy